GabrielJacobina/Gabriel-Jacobina/README.md

   #  Minerador de Notícias do IFB
+  Projeto para buscar as notícias do site do IFB, na página de notícias do campus Brasília e mandar para um canal do Telegram.
   ## Obejtivo
   O objetivo do sistema proposto é de suprir uma necessidade vigente de alunos e professores que não conseguem acompanhar todas as notícias do campus Brasília.
 A resolução desse problema é focalizar as notícias em um canal do aplicativo Telegram, sendo assim viável o acesso a todos interessados.